gradle/gradle/design-docs/incremental-java-compilation.md

 - serialize to disk after compile task run, deserialize before compilation
 - use simplest possible serialization mechanism

-### Coverage
+### Test Coverage

-- detects deletion of class
+- detects deletion of a source file
+    - class that is not used by any other class, the output class file is removed.
+No other output files are changed.
+    - class is used by another class, compilation fails.
+    - removes output files for inner and anonymous classes.
-- detects adding of a new class
+- detects adding of a new source file
+    - output files are added.
+No other output files are changed.
-- detects change in a class
+- detects change in a source file
+    - class that is not used by any other class, output class file has changed.
+No other output files are changed.
+    - removes output files for inner and anonymous classes that no longer exist.
+    - class that is used by another class, the output class files of both are changed.
+No other output files are changed.
 - understands class dependencies, require dependents to be rebuild
+    - transitive dependencies.
+    - cycles in class dependencies.
+    - class that is a source-only annotation is changed, all source files are recompiled.
+    - class that contains a constant is changed, all source files are recompiled.
-- anything on the classpath that is not originating from the java source will require full rebuild upon change.
+- anything on the compile classpath that does not originate from the java source will require full rebuild upon change.
-    Most importantly, any jar dependency changes, directories on classpath that are from source, assume full rebuild.
+    - classpath jar or directory added.
+    - classpath jar or directory removed.
+    - classpath jar or directory added.

 # Story: basic incremental compilation across multi-project build